-7.7 You have the right to carry out alterations, additions or improvements to your home provided you get prior written permission from the council.
-Any request for permission must be made in writing and addressed to your Area surveyor at the Town Hall.
+7.7 You have the right to carry out alterations, additions or improvements to your home provided you get prior written permission from the Council.
 Alterations and additions include any alterations to the gas or electrical installations (such as those in 7.8).
-You may need to obtain planning and building control permission prior to permitting any work to start.
+You may need to obtain Planning and Building Control permission prior to permitting any work to start.
 Future maintenance of any improvements will be your responsibility.